yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ```
 20. Press the Escape key and type ":wq".
 Then press the Enter key to save and close the file.

-21. Push these changes to your repository so that VSTS CI will build a new image while you work on updating the content-api application.
+21. Push these changes to your repository so that Azure DevOps CI will build a new image while you work on updating the content-api application.

     ```bash
     git add .